madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 As I said, I haven't quite gotten into it yet.
 But my impression after a few hours of playing around with the new system is that it rather limits me as a developer who is used to a great freedom of choice.

 I also think it is too complex and fiddly for the common client who just wants to publish a blog post.
-It most fits the capabilities of professional web designers who until now made complete websites only in site builders, without touching code.
+I guess, it most fits the needs and interests of professional web designers who until now made complete websites only in site builders, without touching code.

 ### So what's the right technique to build a theme nowadays?